aduvermy/ocaml_learning/README.md

 # Ocaml first project

-Aim to parse a tabular file with three columns
+Aim to parse a tabular file with three columns.
 The 3rd column is optional.
 Lignes begining by a `!` are comment that will not be read.

+``
 !I am a comment
 | blabla | blabla | blabla |
 |:-:|:-:|:-:|
 | blabla | blabla | blabla |
 | blabla | blabla | blabla |
 | blabla | blabla | blabla |
+``

 ### required